Supporting Educators • Promoting Learning

 Most people will be aware of advice and media stories suggesting that sitting down for too long each day can be, literally, fatal.
 According to the NHS Choices website,

-For piano teachers, it also includes the time we spend sat next to our students listening to them play, and for some of us this alone adds up to seven hours most days!
+For piano teachers, it also includes the time we spend sat next to our students listening to them play, and for some of us this alone adds up to seven hours some days!

 For working age adults, the NHS site goes on to offer the following tips for spending less time sitting: